forskningsavd/mugshots/README.md

     head -c 24 /dev/random | base64 > secret_key.txt

-Open the page `/setup-first` to populate the database.
+The database will be initialized when opening the index page the first time.

 ## Redis